open-policy-agent/gatekeeper/README.md

 ### policy language

 The `kubernetes-policy-controller` uses OPA as the policy engine.
 OPA provides a high-level declarative language for authoring policies and simple APIs to answer policy queries.
-Policy rules are create as a rego files.
+Policy rules are created as a rego files.

 ### package addmission

-`kubernetes-policy-controller` defines a special package name `admission` which is uses to logically execute all the rules.
+`kubernetes-policy-controller` defines a special package name `admission` which is used to logically execute all the rules.
 So any rule defined should be part of this package.

 ```go